About The Work

 Vision – The What

-To be an effective campaigner and positive influencer who aims to improve the global conversation, to promote human rights, and encourage fairness, choice and equality through awareness and education.
+To be a meaningful facilitator and constructive influencer who aims to improve the global conversation around wellness; to promote inclusion, encourage fairness, choice and equality through awareness, guidance and education.

 Values: The How

-Compassionate – To approach campaigning through healthy dialogue in the knowledge that everyone is different, and has a right to be heard.
-To work in the belief that people are born compassionate, and recognise that many unhealthy opinions are formed through lack of awareness, understanding and from taught behaviour (e.g. taught by others, including the media and institutional culture.)
+Consciously Compassionate – To work in the belief that people are born compassionate, and recognise that many unhealthy opinions are formed through lack of awareness, understanding and, for example are taught by others, including the media and institutional culture.
+However it is also important to be consciously aware of systems of power and control which can influence behaviour, both at an individual and organisational level.

-Inclusive and Intentional – To be mindful of and embrace our differences and encourage togetherness through intentional conversation.
-To know that discussing diversity isn’t enough, and that true collaboration means bringing people together to hear their voices, sharing awareness and experiences.
-There are many other important causes which need time and attention and so encourage communities to establish their own service where appropriate to support those in need.
+Intentionally Intersectional – To be mindful of and embrace our differences and encourage togetherness through intentional conversation, and be aware of how struggle and difficulty can often intersect.
+To know that true collaboration means bringing people together to hear their voices, sharing awareness and experiences.
+There are many other important causes which need time and attention and so to encourage communities to establish their own service where appropriate to support those in need.

-The energy of my campaigning is intentionally directed towards the vision, mission and values.
-This includes welcoming healthy dialogue from all global communities, regardless of their race, sexuality and including neurodivergent, disabled, LGBTQIA+ and non-binary people, and those who do and don’t menstruate, to help achieve this vision.
+The energy of my work is intentionally directed towards this vision, mission and values and welcomes healthy dialogue from global communities, regardless of their race, gender, disability and sexual orientation.
+It therefore includes neurodivergent, people with disabilities, LGBTQIA+ and non-binary people, to help achieve this vision.

 Courage – to show moral courage by challenging unhealthy taboos, stigma, prejudice and discrimination, and by speaking up against opinions which aim to perpetuate myths and violence, for example by tackling misogyny.
 To not tolerate any form of abuse including insidious communication such as ghosting and gaslighting.